- Faith and Worship

 The Spanish conquest was very bad for the indigenous people of Mexico.
 Before 1521 the people certainly had their troubles, but they also had hopes and dreams.
-Some even looked forward to the return of Quetzalcoatl, who in Aztec mythology was supposed to return to usher in a new era, making Mexico great again, so to speak.
+Some even looked forward to the return of Quetzalcoatl, who in Aztec mythology was supposed to return to usher in a new era; make Mexico great again, so to speak.

-And so when Cortes arrived on the coast of Mexico in 1519, this was Moctezuma's greatest fear ... that changes were coming that were going to be very bad for him.
+So when Cortes arrived on the coast of Mexico in 1519, this was Moctezuma's greatest fear — that changes were coming that were going to be very bad for him.
 But Cortez' arrival had the opposite effect on some of the common people, especially the poor and those who belonged to tribes the Aztecs had conquered.

 Mexico saw a 90 percent decline in population during the first century of Spanish rule, due largely to disease but also to forced labor and extreme poverty.
 These were dark days indeed.
 Many people lost all hope.
 They felt abandoned and the only future they could see was bleak indeed.

 The political situation in the United States is very bad for Hispanic immigrants living in the United States and refugees who come here fleeing horrible situations in their countries of origin.
-Before the last election we certainly had our troubles — many people were already being deported — but still we had our hopes and dreams.
+Before the elections six years ago we certainly had our troubles — many people were already being deported — but still we had our hopes and dreams.
 We even call DACA students "dreamers".

 And we know all too well that there are people out there who imagine that anti-Hispanic, hate speech could somehow serve to "Make America Great Again" when the exact opposite is true.
 We have demagogues who, like Cortez, use hate speech to exploit fears and divisions within society — feeding people lies and dividing, destroying families.